Smart grid: Power Theft / Power Loss

 Various "smart grid" systems have dual functions.
 This includes Advanced Metering Infrastructure systems which, when used with various software can be used to detect power theft and by process of elimination, detect where equipment failures have taken place.
 These are in addition to their primary functions of eliminating the need for human meter reading and measuring the time-of-use of electricity.

-The worldwide power loss including theft is estimated at two-hundred billion dollars annually.
+The worldwide power loss including theft is estimated at $200B annually.

 Electricity theft also represents a major challenge when providing reliable electrical service in developing countries.

 Deployments and attempted deployments

 Enel

 The earliest, and one of the largest, example of a smart grid is the Italian system installed by Enel S.p.A. of Italy.
 Completed in 2005, the Telegestore project was highly unusual in the utility world because the company designed and manufactured their own meters, acted as their own system integrator, and developed their own system software.
-The Telegestore project is widely regarded as the first commercial scale use of smart grid technology to the home, and delivers annual savings of 500 million euro at a project cost of 2.1 billion euro.
+The Telegestore project is widely regarded as the first commercial scale use of smart grid technology to the home, and delivers annual savings of €500M at a project cost of €2.1B.

-US Dept. of Energy - ARRA Smart Grid Project
+U.S. DOE - ARRA Smart Grid Project

 One of the largest deployment programs in the world to-date is the U.S. Dept. of Energy's Smart Grid Program funded by the American Recovery and Reinvestment Act of 2009.
 This program required matching funding from individual utilities.
-A total of over $9 billion in Public/Private funds were invested as part of this program.
-Technologies included Advanced Metering Infrastructure, including over 65 million Advanced "Smart" Meters, Customer Interface Systems, Distribution & Substation Automation, Volt/VAR Optimization Systems, over 1,000 Synchrophasors, Dynamic Line Rating, Cyber Security Projects, Advanced Distribution Management Systems, Energy Storage Systems, and Renewable Energy Integration Projects.
+A total of over $9B in Public/Private funds were invested as part of this program.
+Technologies included Advanced Metering Infrastructure, including over 65M Advanced "Smart" Meters, Customer Interface Systems, Distribution & Substation Automation, Volt/VAR Optimization Systems, over 1,000 Synchrophasors, Dynamic Line Rating, Cyber Security Projects, Advanced Distribution Management Systems, Energy Storage Systems, and Renewable Energy Integration Projects.
 This program consisted of Investment Grants (matching), Demonstration Projects, Consumer Acceptance Studies, and Workforce Education Programs.
 Reports from all individual utility programs as well as overall impact reports will be completed by the second quarter of 2015.

 In the U.S., the Energy Policy Act of 2005 and Title XIII of the Energy Independence and Security Act of 2007 are providing funding to encourage smart grid development.
 The objective is to enable utilities to better predict their needs, and in some cases involve consumers in a time-of-use tariff.
 Funds have also been allocated to develop more robust energy control technologies.